Tiththa/school-management-system/README.md

 You can go to the admin dashboard by /admin on the domain, use the email and password from database.

 ####Features

--Employee Management ( Payroll management and calculation) -Library Management (Book managing with returning dates) -Student Information Management -Achievements/Events/Embedded Google Calendar management -Pdf generating
+- Employee Management ( Payroll management and calculation)
+- Library Management (Book managing with returning dates)
+- Student Information Management
+- Achievements/Events/Embedded Google Calendar management
+- Pdf generating
--Reminder Emails
+- Reminder Emails
--Execel and CSV importing for tables
+- Execel and CSV importing for tables
--Barcode attendance system
+- Barcode attendance system